Community Detection and Stochastic Block Models: Exact recovery and CH-divergence

 where ties can be broken arbitrarily if they occur (we assume that an error is declared in case of ties to simplify the analysis).
 If we fail at recovering a single component when all others are revealed, we must fail at solving exact recovery all at once, thus

 This lower bound may appear to be loose at first, as recovering the entire communities from the graph $G$ seems much more difficult than classifying each vertex by having all others revealed (we call the latter component-MAP).
-We however show that is tight in the regime considered.
-In any case, studying when this lower bound is not vanishing always provides a necessary condition for exact recovery.
+As shown for the two symmetric case in Section \ref{exact-2}, the obtained bound is, however, tight.